R-miss-tastic/missing-data-taskview/source/MissingData.md

 -   [Specific application fields](#applications)

 In addition to the present task view, this [reference website on missing data](https://rmisstastic.netlify.com/) might also be helpful.
+Complementary information might also be found in `r view("TimeSeries")` and `r view("SpatioTemporal")`.

-If you think that we missed some important packages in this list, please contact the maintainer.
+If you think that we missed some important packages in this list, please contact the maintainers.

 [**Exploration of missing data**]{#exploration}